NgomezKS/Cpp-Multilevel-Pointers-from-Cheat-Engine/README.md

 ```
 ==========================================
 ==========================================
-Create an object and receive as a parameter an array with all the offsets.
+Create an object and it receive as a parameter an array with the offsets.
 ```
 std::vector<unsigned int> offsets = { 0x02662358, 0x10, 0x10, 0x8, 0x20, 0x18, 0xDC };